Dioscoreaceae

 Dioscoreaceae (/ˌdaɪəˌskɔːriˈeɪsii/) is a family of monocotyledonous flowering plants, with about 715 known species in nine genera.
 The best-known member of the family is the yam (some species of Dioscorea).

 The APG system (1998) and APG II system (2003) both place it in the order Dioscoreales, in the clade monocots.
 However, the circumscription changed in the APG II system, with the 2003 system expanded to include the plants that in the 1998 system were treated in the families Taccaceae and Trichopodaceae.

 Taxonomy

 The Dioscoreaceae were first described by Brown in 1810 as Dioscoreae, and alternatively referred to as Dioscorinae.

 Subdivision

 The circumscription of Dioscoreaceae has expanded over the years.
 For instance when Stenomeridaceae, as Stenomeris was also included in Dioscoreaceae as subfamily Stenomeridoideae together with Avetra, the remaining four genera were grouped in subfamily Dioscoreoideae, the two being distinguished by the presence of bisexual and unisexual flowers respectively.

 Genera

 As of September 2022, Plants of the World Online accepted four genera in the family:

-Dioscorea Plum. ex L. (including Epipetrum Phil., Rajania L.)